SSProve/ssprove/README.md

 ##### Project setup
 1. Create a new project folder and `cd` into it.
 2. Copy one of the above templates into it (removing the `.template*` suffix).
-3. And finally run `nix develop` which throws you into a shell where SSProve is already installed. (`From Crypt Require Import ...`)
+3. And finally run `nix develop` which throws you into a shell where SSProve is already installed. (`From SSProve.Crypt Require Import ...`)

 You may need to initialize the project as a Git repository and add the `flake.nix` to it.
 The generated `flake.lock` pins the versions and hence also needs to be added to this new project repo.